Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 Next, we need to enter detailed test steps to each test case, and link each test to the appropriate requirements.

 1. Click on the hyperlink for the first test case 'Test ability to add new users'.
-This will bring up the test case details page
+This will bring up the test case details page:

 ![](img/Adding_the_Test_Cases_28.png)